4ra1n/super-xray/doc/README.md

 Other Note:

-- There is JRE 8+ environment locally
+- There is JRE 8+ environment locally (Recommended that JDK version should not be higher than 17)
 - **Must**use `java -jar SuperXray.jar` start（Double click startup will cause permission problems in `Windows`）
 - Please use the latest version of xray (this tool is not compatible with the old version of xray)